limian58/llll/readme.txt

-﻿sGit is a version control system.
+﻿Git is a distributed version control system.

-sdfsdf
-dsf
-ds
-f ds
-f sds
-sdf
-dsf
-dsf
-ds
-fds
-f
-dsf
- ds
+Git is free software.